FM FencingMonitor

 Contextual Versus

-Requires one eligible film with both athletes sufficiently visible and opposite tactical contexts available for comparison.
+Requires one eligible film with both athletes sufficiently visible and opposite movement contexts available for comparison.

 Video quality matters